15 Military Friendly Colleges in Washington

 526 5th St | Cheney, WA 99004

-Eastern Washington University (EWU) has an award-winning Veterans Resource Center (VRC).
-This VRC is the largest of its kind in the northwest, and helps military students transition to student life.
-Plus, there’s a lounge, study area, and computer lab.
+Eastern Washington University (EWU) boasts an acclaimed Veterans Resource Center (VRC), the largest of its kind in the northwest.
+This center plays a crucial role in aiding military students in transitioning to student life, offering amenities such as a lounge, study area, and computer lab.

 Average Post 9/11 GI Bill Benefits Awarded